"Remorse is the echo of a lost virtue."

 Allowing Remorse

-The Mature Magician knows remorse is not the same as regret, self-blame, shame, or guilt.
+The Mature Magician knows remorse is not regret, self-blame, shame, or guilt.
 Those are its counterfeits.
-Remorse is something cleaner.
+Remorse is cleaner.
 It says: I didn't know then what I know now.
 If I could go back, I'd do it differently.

 The Nature of Remorse

 Remorse has grief in it.
-It mourns the harm done while letting in the truth that his intentions were good, even when the results were not.
-This isn't the voice that says you're worthless.
-It's the quieter one that says: "I was doing what I could with what I had.
+It mourns the harm done, or the missed chance, while letting in the truth that intentions were good even when results were not.
+This isn't a harsh critical voice.
+It's the quieter, kinder one that says: "I was doing the best I could with what I had.
 Now I know more."

 The Near Enemies

-Regret fixates on the outcome, wishing things had been different without learning from them.
+Regret fixates on the outcome, wishing things had gone differently without learning from them.
 Self-blame turns the mistake into evidence of unworthiness.
-Shame says "I am bad," while guilt says "I did something bad"—both trap him in the past instead of freeing him into wisdom.
+Shame says "I am bad," while guilt says "I did something bad."
+Both trap us in the past instead of freeing us into wisdom.

-Remorse is different.
-It holds both his good intentions and his negative impact without collapsing into excuses or self-punishment.
-It turns what went wrong into something he can actually learn from.
+Remorse holds both our good intentions and our negative impact without collapsing into excuses or self-punishment.
+It turns what went wrong into something we can learn from.

 The Practice